andycranston/ldap-opensuse-leaf-15.5/README.md

 LDAP_IP = '192.168.1.80'
 ```

-WARNING: Only use the `ldapwebpass.py` script on test system.
-It is NOT suitable for production systems.
+WARNING: Only use the `ldapwebpass.py` script on test systemis.
+It is `NOT` suitable for production systems.
 There
 are several issues with it that could compromise system seurity.
 They include but are not limited to:

 + The master bind password is stored in clear text in the script